Arkansas vs. Missouri NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Arkansas has combined with its opponents to score more than 62.5 points just two times this year.

-- Missouri and its opponents have combined to score more than 62.5 points in six of 11 games this season.
+- Arkansas and its opponents have combined for 62.5 points -- this matchup's over/under -- only twice this year.

-- Friday's total is 0.4 points higher than the combined 62.1 PPG average of the two teams.
+- Friday's over/under is 0.4 points higher than the combined 62.1 PPG average of the two teams.

-- These two squads combine to allow 59.3 points per game, 3.2 fewer than this contest's over/under.
+- The 59.3 combined points per game that these two squads have allowed this season are 3.2 fewer than the 62.5 over/under in this contest.

 - The average total in Razorbacks games this season is 54.7, 7.8 points fewer than Friday's total of 62.5 .